polkafoundry/polkadocs/docs/guide/README.md

 - `revert`: stop processing and undo all state changes. `revert(message)` is equivalent to `throw new Error(message)`
 - `expect`: revert the transaction if the specified condition is not met.
 It is similar to Solidity's `require` function.
-- `toMicroUnit`: convert a currency from standard unit to micro unit, which is the unit used by Icetea to handle balance, transaction value, and fees.
+- `toMicroUnit`/`toStandardUnit`: convert a currency back and forth between standard unit (which is user-friendly) and micro unit (which is used internally by Icetea to store balance, fees, etc.)
-- `toStandardUnit`: convert a currency from micro unit to standard unit, which is user-friendly

 > 1 standard unit = 10<sup>6</sup> micro unit
 :::